 These books spotlight Tim’s research into other writers’ work, usually writers from the 1800s and early 1900s.
 Click on the covers for details, including ordering options, and additional material related to each book.

 Entranced by Eyes of Evil: Tales of Mesmerism and Mystery presents stories about sinister mesmerists and characters who suffer the consequences of dabbling in hypnotism.
 This once-popular genre, which one critic termed “Hypnotic Fiction,” includes works by Edgar Allan Poe, Louisa May Alcott, Arthur Conan Doyle, and Ambrose Bierce.
-Entranced by Eyes of Evil will be the first volume in the Phantom Traditions Library, a series of anthologies that resurrect quirky genres of fiction from the 1800s.
+Entranced by Eyes of Evil is the first volume in the Phantom Traditions Library, a series of anthologies that resurrect quirky genres of fiction from the 1800s.
 Click here to learn more about the book and the series.

 Spectral Edition: Ghost Reports from U.S. Newspapers, 1865-1917 features real newspaper articles about haunted houses and graveyards, haunted roads and rivers, even haunted people.
 Between the U.S. Civil War and the nation’s entry into World War I, journalists treated such hauntings with the same seriousness as any newsworthy event.
 Spectral Edition offers full transcriptions of 150 ghost reports — the scariest, strangest, and funniest discovered by Tim Prasil.
 Click here for sample articles and further details.